siom79/jdrivesync/README.md

 ##Limitations##

-jdrivesync is still in a beta state.
-It is being tested with a bunch of automatic integration tests on small data sets and manually on a large data set (>33.000 files), but please do not use it with production data.
-Always run jdrivesync on a copy of your production data!

 Unfortunately the current version of the Google Drive API has a server-side bug regarding resumable uploades that take longer than the expiration time of the access token (see for example [here](http://stackoverflow.com/questions/23789284/resumable-upload-error-401) or [here](https://code.google.com/p/google-api-python-client/issues/detail?id=231)).
 Until this bug is fixed, you can use the command line option --max-file-size to exclude files that are too large to be uploaded within one hour.